awesomeshield/awesomeshield.github.io/content/tutorials/light-sensor/text.md

 # Light Sensor

-The photocell is a simple light sensor.
+The light sensor is a photocell.
 Its resistance changes depending on how much light is shining on it.
 The Arduino can measure this resistance.
-Then it uses the Awesome Shield library to calculate the light level.

 ***